dcrapis/oceandao-wiki/FAQ.md

 ###

 - Q: Why not [quadratic funding](https://github.com/gitcoinco/quadratic-funding)?
 [Quadratic voting](https://en.wikipedia.org/wiki/Quadratic_voting)?
 [Conviction voting](https://medium.com/giveth/conviction-voting-a-novel-continuous-decision-making-alternative-to-governance-aa746cfb9475)?
 [Futarchy](https://twitter.com/gnosisPM/status/1330906217007509507)? …?
 - A: These are all great ideas.
 Currently we constrain ourselves to using readily-available tooling with a minimum of experimentation needed.
 None of the ideas listed fit that criteria.
 However as DAO tooling improves, we hope to be able to try out new ideas.
+For now, 1 OCEAN = 1 vote.

 ###